enoch-sit/tool-chatbot-boilerplate/services/flowise-proxy-service-py/Doc/adminAPI.md

   ]
   ```

-* **Notes**: The provided source code for this endpoint appears to be a partial implementation (stub).
-The actual logic for finding users and creating `UserChatflow` links needs to be fully implemented for it to function as described.
+* **Notes**: This endpoint is fully implemented.
+It handles user validation, checks for existing access, reactivates inactive access if present, or creates new user-chatflow links.

 ---

 ### Add Multiple Users to a Chatflow (by Email)

-* **Endpoint**: `POST /api/admin/chatflows/add-users-by-email`
+* **Endpoint**: `POST /api/v1/admin/chatflows/add-users-by-email`
 * **Description**: Assigns multiple users, identified by their email addresses, to a specified chatflow.
 If a user with a given email does not exist, a new user account may be created and then linked to the chatflow.
 This creates or activates `UserChatflow` links.
 * **Authentication**: Admin role required.
 * **Request Body**: `AddUsersToChatlowByEmailRequest`